-HSD will develop and publish reimbursement methodology, billing rates (taking into account validated information regarding adequate rates), and guidance for providers for screening/assessment, High Fidelity Wraparound services, evidence-based, well-supported, or promising therapeutic treatment for children with complex trauma, intensive case management, mobile crisis response services and intensive home-based services, leveraging Medicaid whenever possible.
+FSA HSD will develop and publish reimbursement methodology, billing rates (taking Requirement providers for screening/assessment, High Fidelity Wraparound services, evidence-based, well-supported, or promising therapeutic treatment for children with complex trauma, intensive case management, mobile crisis response services and intensive home-based services, leveraging Medicaid whenever possible.
 The methodology and guidance will include provider eligibility criteria as well as billing and coding procedures.
-(Due June 1, 2021)

-Based upon the Co-Neutrals' review and consideration of all available information, the State met the Performance Standard for this IT in 2022.
+(Due June 1, 2021) Co-Neutrals' Based upon the Co-Neutrals' review and consideration of all available information, the State met the Performance Standard for this IT in 2022.